theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/integrate-a-yunio-service-with-alteryx.md

 6. Add a **Formula** tool :number-3: to add a new column *Service* to the result of the **JSON Build** tool.
 The column contains the name of the service you want to call e.g., `/Customer_Change_Alteryx`.<br>
 ![alteryx-formula](../assets/images/yunio/articles/alteryx-formula.png){:class="img-responsive"}
-7. Add a **Download** tool :number-4: to your workflow and set up a connection to yunIO, see [Integrating yunIO in Alteryx](#integrating-yunio-in-alteryx).
+7. Add a **Download** tool :number-4: to your workflow and set up a connection to yunIO, see [Integrate yunIO in Alteryx](#integrate-yunio-in-alteryx).
 8. Select the *Service* column that contains the name of the service as the input for the URL field.
 Make sure that the combination of the base URL and the service name represents a valid URL e.g., `https://yunio.example.com:8175/services/Customer_Change_Alteryx`.<br>
 ![yunio-download-tool](../assets/images/yunio/articles/yunio-download-tool.png){:class="img-responsive"}
 8. Add a **JSON Parse** tool :number-5: to parse the JSON results returned by the service.